JuliaLang/julia/doc/stdlib/strings.rst

    ..
 Docstring generated from Julia source

    Create a string from the address of a C (0-terminated) string encoded as UTF-8.
-A copy is made so the ptr can be safely freed.
+A copy is made so the pointer can be safely freed.
 If ``length`` is specified, the string does not have to be 0-terminated.

 .. function:: String(s::AbstractString)